olcf/olcf-user-docs/ace_testbed/defiant_quick_start_guide.rst

 Defiant provides Apptainer v1.2.5 installed for building and running containers.
 See documentation on how to write Apptainer definition files
 `here <https://apptainer.org/docs/user/main/definition_files.html>`_ .
-You can also pull images from a registry like Dockerhub, and Apptainer will automatically convert those images to its SIF format.
+You can also pull images from a registry like Docker Hub, and Apptainer will automatically convert those images to its SIF format.

 .. note::